 Steph Trejos

 Steph Trejos is a Senior Product Testing Editor at All About Cookies, where she has personally tested nearly 200 digital security products on PC, Mac, iPhone, and Android.
-She has also contributed to writing product reviews across data security and identity theft protection.
+She has also contributed to writing product reviews and informational guides on data security and identity theft protection.

 Her role is built around hands-on product evaluation: when a security product is reviewed at All About Cookies, Steph tests it.
 Steph applies her firsthand testing knowledge to create rating systems and methodologies that are balanced, comprehensive, and helpful for readers.